configcat/docs/website/docs/sdk-reference/ruby.md

 ## Custom cache

+The _ConfigCat SDK_ stores the downloaded config data in a local cache to minimize network traffic and enhance client performance.
+If you prefer to use your own cache solution, such as an external or distributed cache in your system, you can implement the [`ConfigCache`](https://github.com/configcat/ruby-sdk/blob/master/lib/configcat/interfaces.rb) interface and set the `config_cache` parameter in the options passed to `ConfigCat.get`.
+This allows you to seamlessly integrate ConfigCat with your existing caching infrastructure.

 You have the option to inject your custom cache implementation into the client.
 All you have to do is to inherit from the ConfigCache abstract class:

 ```ruby